EasifyDev/easify-wc-plugin-v4.x/readme.txt

 * Initial release for Easify V4.x.

 == Upgrade Notice ==
-= 4.17 =
+= 4.19 =
-* Fixed issue with previous update where product images and HTML description still being updated even if plugin set not to accept updates.
+* Added new Product settings options to allow products to be not uploaded from Easify when first published, also to ignore price and/or stock level changes from Easify.